Essential In the News Stories

 The Seattle Times

-Professor John Kirkwood spoke to The Seattle Times about the FTC's attempt to block the Kroger and Albertsons merger.
+Professor and antitrust expert John Kirkwood spoke to The Seattle Times about the Federal Trade Commission's attempt to block the Kroger and Albertsons merger.
+If the merger moves forward and becomes final before the case is decided, Kirkwood said retroactively undoing it would be challenging.

 Woman killed stepdad after years of sexual abuse